PreethiVijai/Tweet_Threat_detector/application/Analyzer/README.md

 To run the Tweet Analyzer, run `python src/Analyzer.py`

-You can then send tweets to the analyzer by sending them via POST to `<server-url>:8079/tweet`
+You can then send tweets to the analyzer by sending them via RabbitMQ to the 'tweet' queue